-San Sebastián del Oeste (San Sebastián) is an historic silver and gold mining district located in southwestern Jalisco State, approximately 155 km southwest of Guadalajara and 40 km northeast of Puerto Vallarta, accessible by paved and gravel roads.
-One small, high grade, underground silver-gold mine, La Quiteria (130 tonnes per day - tpd), continues to operate in the district.
-The San Sebastián Properties acquired by Endeavour Silver surround the La Quiteria mine and represent a new, district-scale, silver-gold exploration opportunity for the company.
+The San Sebastián Properties of Endeavour Silver cover most of the historic San Sebastián silver and gold mining district located in southwestern Jalisco State, approximately 155 km southwest of Guadalajara and 40 km northeast of Puerto Vallarta near the town of San Sebastian del Oeste, accessible by paved and gravel roads.
+One small, high-grade, underground silver-gold mine, La Quiteria (300 tonnes per day - tpd), continues to operate in the district.
+The San Sebastián Properties surround the La Quiteria Mine and represent a new, district-scale, silver-gold exploration opportunity for the Company.